6 Important Numbers to Help You Maintain Your Health

 LDL is known as bad cholesterol and should always be lower than 100.

 “Good” cholesterol, or HDL, should be above 60.

 When these two numbers change it can cause heart problems and even a heart attack, among other serious problems.
 You should go over this information with your doctor at least once a year if you’re in good health.

 If your health is poor or you have a history of heart problems, your doctor will want to check these levels more often.

-The third number you’ll need to know in order to properly manage your health is your TSH or thyroid-stimulating hormone.
+The third of the important numbers you’ll need to know to manage your health is your TSH or thyroid-stimulating hormone.
 It’s estimated that 1 out of every 8 people, particularly women, will encounter problems with their thyroid at some point in their life.

-Thyroid problems often cause fatigue, constant weight changes and chronic pain.
-Using your TSH number, your doctor can work more quickly to eliminate these symptoms.
+Additionally, thyroid problems often cause fatigue, constant weight changes, and chronic pain.
+However, by using your TSH number, your doctor can work more quickly to eliminate these symptoms.

 4. Blood sugar

-The fourth number you need to know to stay in good health is obtained from an A1C hemoglobin test, which measures the amount of glucose in your blood over the past three months.
+The fourth number you need to know to stay in good health is obtained from an A1C hemoglobin test, This test measures the amount of glucose in your blood over the past three months.